March 27-29, 2020 | Held online from Tokyo, Japan

 Japan represents a unique location for research professionals to meet and explore the topic of aging.
 Japan has one of the most rapidly aging populations, which combined with a declining birthrate, represents a compelling example of the demographic transition resulting from increased longevity.
 The issues and challenges faced in Japan have expanded to other Pacific nations, Europe, Africa, and the Americas as all nations experience the benefits of increased longevity.
 Worldwide, there is a growing recognition that the kind of life we now give our elders will impact the way we will be treated and cared for as we enter our later years.
 Because aging is a worldwide phenomenon, the needs and opportunities of an aging world must also reflect and respect cultural and social diversity in developing programs that encourage quality of life at all ages.
 How do we address the collective needs of the aging population while respecting each person’s individuality?
 AGEN2020 provides an ideal forum for discussing and debating the many issues related to aging and gerontology.
 Submissions from a variety of fields and perspectives are welcomed and encouraged.
 Original research across disciplines, including science and technology, philosophy and politics, sociology, and psychology, will ensure an active and exciting opportunity to expand our gerontological understanding.

 Now entering its sixth year, the AGen2020 Organising Committee has seen the conference grow in size and diversity of perspectives as it attracts researchers and practitioners from around the world to address this crucial topic.
-This year is particularly exciting as AGen will be partnering with The Asian Conference on Psychology & the Behavioral Sciences (ACP2020), increasing opportunities for broad multidisciplinary exchanges.
+This year is particularly exciting as AGen will be partnering with The Asian Conference on Psychology & Behavioral Sciences (ACP2020) and The Asian Conference on Ethics, Religion & Philosophy (ACERP2020) under the name Think Tokyo, increasing opportunities for broad multidisciplinary exchanges.
+Keynote, Featured and Spotlight Speakers will provide a variety of perspectives from different academic and professional backgrounds.

 Held in partnership with the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at Osaka University, this international conference encourages academics and scholars to meet and exchange ideas and views in a forum stimulating respectful dialogue.
 This event will afford an exceptional opportunity for renewing old acquaintances, making new contacts, networking, and facilitating partnerships across national and disciplinary borders.